 What is Connect Care?

-Intermountain Connect Care is a convenient clinical care service for common conditions that is available 24 x 7 x 365 through internet enabled computers or mobile (Android/iOS) devices.
+Intermountain Connect Care is a convenient, clinical care service for common conditions, available 24 x 7 x 365 through internet enabled computers or mobile (Android/iOS) devices.

 When should I use Connect Care?

-Connect Care treats conditions such as stuffy and runny nose, allergies, sore throat, eye infections, earache, cough, painful urination, lower back pain, joint pain or strains, and minor skin problems.
+Connect Care treats conditions such as stuffy and runny nose, allergies, sore throat, eye infections, cough, painful urination in adult women, lower back pain, joint pain or strains, and minor skin problems.
+If you have a fever, please know your temperature.

 Please note that Connect Care is not for medical emergencies.
 Please call 911 or go to the nearest emergency room if you feel you are experiencing any of the following emergency medical problems: